1 Line Minimum order

 Since you’re now familiar with its basic history, let’s get another thing out of the way now – SuperEnalotto is the most difficult lottery to win in Europe and, probably, in the world too.
 The reason is the game’s playing format, which includes no less than 90 numbers with only 6 winning ones.
 It easy to dismiss SuperEnalotto for its poor winning odds, but that’d be wrong, as it’s still a very exciting lottery with huge prizes and really – when have Italians been known for being practical?

 To start with, the game has three weekly draws when most lottos are played only twice a week, and even though it’s hard to correct matching 6 out of 90 numbers, the structure is fairly simple and has 5 prize levels.
-The secret behind the massive jackpots, which SuperEnalotto creates often in a 9-digit territory, are the unlimited rollovers.
+The secret behind the massive jackpots, which SuperEnalotto creates often in a 9-digit territory, is the unlimited rollovers.

 To balance this out and not leave lower-prize categories with small amounts, SuperEnalotto has another trick in play – the “Si Vince Tutto” – (“Win it all”), where instead of a roll-over, there is a roll-down.